tarassov/bonuts_frontend/README.md

 ### `npm start`

-If you want to change the api entry point you hvae to change the `API_URL` in the `./src/api/base/apiBaseOperations.jsx` By the default it set to https://api.bonuts.ru/
+If you want to change the api entry point you have to change the `API_URL` in the `./src/api/base/apiBaseOperations.jsx` By the default it is set to https://api.bonuts.ru/